 All about the Issuers

 The Issuer (or provider) matters more than you might think.
 To give you a bit of detail, these startups don’t actually “do” the insurance (nor would you want them to).
 Instead, they contract with a big, old-school and financially stable life insurance company that takes on the risk and work of paying out to your beneficiaries if you die and your policy is invoked.
-This is good, because the companies they work with, like MassMutual, Fidelity Security Life Insurance, Vantis Life and others are strong companies that should hopefully be around for the length of your contract.
-These big companies are “rated” by A.M.
-Best on their financial stability.
+This is good, because the companies they work with, like MassMutual, Vantis Life, and others are strong companies that should hopefully be around for the length of your contract.
+These big companies are rated by A.M.
+Best based on an analysis of their financial position and operating performance.
 A++ is the best you can get, which is what Haven’s MassMutual has.
 Bestow’s North American Company for Life and Health Insurance has an A+, which is also very amazingly solid.
+For the latest ratings, visit www.ambest.com.

 The other aspect you need to consider with the underwriter is that this is the company your loved one will have to deal with to get the money, should you die.
-I think we can all assume they will be pretty shaken up if you pass away, so you don’t want them dealing with a jerk provider trying to get paid the benefit.
+I think we can all assume they will be pretty shaken up if you pass away, so you want them to be in good hands.

 Now that we’ve discussed the different features of Ethos, Haven, Ladder, Bestow and Fabric, it’s time to look at how their costs compare.